 We follow a strict complaints procedure and two Codes of Practice.
 As members of the CHERISHED NUMBERS GUILD and RMI-CHERISHED NUMBERS (CNDA), in the unlikely event of a dispute, our customers have the use of an Independent Conciliation and Arbitration process.
 The RMI can be contacted directly using this address: Head of CNDA, RMI, 201 Great Portland Street, London W1W 5AB.

-The person or persons selling the car registration (the donor party) permits CarReg to advertise and subsequently sell (upon finding a buyer) the rights of the car number plate to the purchaser.
-The price acceptable to the donor party will be agreed and confirmed in writing.
-The Grantee of the DVLA Retention Document or the owner (Registered Keeper) of the donor vehicle bearing the registration mark shall not be responsible for any fees charged by the department of transport.
+The person or persons selling the car registration (the donor party) permits CarReg to advertise and subsequently sell (upon finding a buyer) the rights of the car number plate to the purchaser once found.
+The price acceptable to the donor party will be agreed verbally or in email communication and later confirmed in writing within 48hours.
+The Grantee of the DVLA Retention Document or the owner (Registered Keeper) of the donor vehicle bearing the registration mark shall not be responsible for any fees charged by the Department of Transport.

-In the event of the donor not honouring his/her obligation as prescribed in the sales agreement, then CarReg reserves the right to claim loss of earnings should CarReg have a willing purchaser for the reg mark and not have been previously notified of the wish to withdraw the mark from sale or adjust the price.
+In the event of the donor not honouring his/her obligation as prescribed in the sales agreement, then CarReg reserves the right to claim loss of earnings should CarReg have a willing purchaser for the registration mark and not have been previously notified us of the wish to withdraw the mark from sale or make increased adjustment the agreed advertised price.

-Once a buyer is found CarReg shall pair both sets of documentation and be responsible for arranging the transfer application via DVLA Swansea.
+Once a buyer is found CarReg shall prepare both sets of documentation and be responsible for arranging the transfer application via DVLA Swansea.

 No specific time period can be given for a buyer to be found or for the department of transport to conduct the transfer, such circumstances are beyond our control.